-When Steve Jobs announced the first iPod on October 23rd 2001 he described it as “The Walkman of the 21st Century”.
-This statement was bold but over 15 years later the claim seems almost an understatement, as this device was the beginning of a global revolution in how modern consumers listen to and access their music.
+Steve Jobs announced the first iPod on October 23rd 2001.
+He described it as “The Walkman of the 21st Century”.
+This statement was bold but over 15 years later the claim seems almost an understatement.
+This device was the beginning of a global revolution in how modern consumers listen to and access their music.

 However we have come a long way since 2001 in terms of technology.
 Our music players aren’t 5GBs anymore; they are much larger and more robust.
 So that should be the end of the issue right?
 Enter: streaming.
 Now we don’t even need to have a digital file downloaded onto our devices, we can instantly access and stream any song from all of human history directly from the Internet.
 But big audio files take up more bandwidth to stream, so once again small compressed files are favoured and audio fidelity loses once again.